Michelle Fairley: Career

 Fairley appeared in a number of British television shows, including The Bill, Holby City and Casualty.
-Some of her earlier roles were as Cathy Michaels on ITV1's Inspector Morse in the episode titled "The Way Through The Woods" and as Nancy Phelan in Lovejoy in the episode 9 of Season 3 titled "Smoke Your Nose".
+Some of her earlier roles were as Cathy Michaels on ITV1's Inspector Morse in the episode titled "The Way Through the Woods", and as Nancy Phelan in Lovejoy in the episode 9 of Season 3 titled "Smoke Your Nose".

 She took over the role of Mrs. Granger from Heather Bleasdale (who had played Mrs. Granger in Chamber of Secrets) in the Harry Potter and the Deathly Hallows films.
-From 2011 to 2013, Fairley starred as Catelyn Stark (née Tully) in the first three seasons of the HBO fantasy series Game of Thrones, replacing Jennifer Ehle who played the character in the original pilot episode.
+From 2011 to 2013, Fairley starred as Catelyn Stark (née Tully) in the first three seasons of the HBO fantasy series Game of Thrones, replacing Jennifer Ehle who played the character in the original, unaired, pilot episode.

-Fairley joined the cast of the USA Network series Suits for its third season, playing the recurring role of Ava Hessington.
+Fairley joined the cast of the USA Network series Suits for its third season, playing the recurring role of Dr. Ava Hessington, a chemical engineer and oil CEO accused of bribery, and after that, accused for murder.
 She played Margot Al-Harazi in 24: Live Another Day on Fox.
 Her film roles included The Invisible Woman (2013) and In the Heart of the Sea (2015).
+In 2014, Fairley was cast as Margaret Langston in the ABC TV Series Resurrection (2014–2015).

 In 2017, it was announced Fairley would appear in a revival of Jim Cartwright's play Road at the Royal Court Theatre In 2018, she played Cassius in Julius Caesar at the Bridge Theatre, alongside David Calder, David Morrissey and Ben Whishaw.
 In 2019, Fairley led the Virgin Media and Amazon Prime science fiction series The Feed as Meredith Hatfield.
 As of June 2020, Fairley stars as Marian Wallace in the Sky Atlantic crime drama Gangs of London.
-She starred as Millie in the 2021 film Nobody Has To Know alongside Bouli Lanners.
-Fairley has an upcoming role as Princess Augusta in Queen Charlotte: A Bridgerton Story on Netflix.
+She starred as Millie in the 2021 film Nobody Has to Know, alongside Bouli Lanners.
+In 2023, Fairley starred as Princess Augusta in Queen Charlotte: A Bridgerton Story on Netflix.
+She also contributed to The Gone, a TVNZ and RTÉ co-production.

 Personal life

 Fairley has been based in London since 1986, and keeps a low public profile.
-She said in an interview with The Telegraph in 2015, that she made the decision to separate from her boyfriend of seven years in 2012.
+She said in an interview with The Telegraph in 2015, that she made the decision to separate from her boyfriend of seven years, in 2012.
 Since then, Fairley has had no known partners.
 Fairley said, in the same interview, that she "missed the gene" for motherhood.
 She never had the desire to have children like some of her siblings did.

 While Fairley has worked on various American projects in the past, she has no love for Hollywood, and the West End theatres remain her home.
-She said that television and movies challenge her in a different way and make her "use a different muscle," but theatre is where she feels her best work is done, where she started her career, and where she hopes to "end up".
+She said that while television and movies provide a new challenge by making her "use a different muscle", theatre is where she feels her best work is done, where she started her career, and where she hopes to "end up".